 Thirdly, the P600S case is highly customizable.
 You can add E-ATX motherboards up to a length of 280mm.
 Almost all parts are removable and interchangeable, making the P600S a flexible chassis.
 However, like all products, the P600S isn’t perfect either.
 The colors are a bit dull, and the chassis doesn’t stand out a lot on its own.

 Lastly, the Phanteks Eclipse P600S is a great mid-tower case with extremely low noise levels.
-It is to the point where it can be deemed to be the most quiet midsized PC case.
+It is to the point where it can be deemed to be the most silent midsized PC case.
 It’s one of the only ones in the market.

 What We Liked